11th Michigan Cavalry Regiment

 The 11th Michigan Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.

 Service

 The 11th Michigan Cavalry was organized at Kalamazoo and Detroit, Michigan October 10 and December 10, 1863.
 Among its ranks was future Michigan politician and author Elroy M. Avery.

 The Regiment was part of General George Stoneman's campaign into eastern Tennessee, western Virginia, North Carolina, and South Carolina in 1865.
-The 11th Michigan Cavalry was one of three regiments in the Second Brigade of Col. Simeon B. Brown of St. Clair.
+The 11th Michigan Cavalry was one of three regiments in the Second Brigade of Colonel Simeon B. Brown of St. Clair.
+The regiment was consolidated with the 8th Michigan Volunteer Cavalry Regiment on July 20, 1865.
+Mustered out in Nashville Tennessee on September 22, 1865.